bensuperpc/docker-multimedia/readme.md

 Optional:
 - Add `-vf scale=1920:-1` to downscale the video to 1080p
 - Add `-g 240` to set the keyframe interval to 240 frames (every 4 seconds at 60fps)
-- Add `:film-grain=8` in svtav1-params to add film grain to the video
+- Add `:film-grain=8` in svtav1-params to add film grain to the video (lower value for animation, higher value for live action with more grain)
 - Add `-pix_fmt yuv420p10le` to set the pixel format to 10 bits or `-pix_fmt yuv420p` to set the pixel format to 8 bits

 With **AV1AN** (WIP):